Use Case Demo: Fields Quality (CIM and non-CIM)

 • This leverages different scalable Splunk techniques and TrackMe components to perform this task.

-• By implementing this, you will be able to build a solid, robust, and scalable solution to monitor the quality of fields parsing for your various sourcetypes in Splunk, as well as getting automated alerts when fields quality issues are detected.
+• By implementing this, you will be able to build a solid, robust, and scalable solution to monitor the quality of fields parsing for your various sourcetypes in Splunk, as well as receive automated alerts when fields quality issues are detected.

 • These concepts are applicable to both Splunk Common Information Model (CIM) and non-CIM data.